zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

 The eight script moves a file from /tmp/ to /tmp/my_first_directory The ninth script deletes the file moved in the eight script The tenth script deletes my_first_directory
+The eleventh script changes the working directory to the previous one